Kelly's Brook Shared-Use Path

 The City of St. John's engaged a highly qualified team of professionals to complete the detailed design of the shared-use path while working closely with city staff.
 The design team provided a series of public engagement opportunities for residents and stakeholders to share their input to inform design decisions around elements such as lighting, surface materials, path alignment, trailhead and rest areas, wayfinding, and other features that emerge during the process.

-This multi-year construction project began in November 2023 and is anticipated to be completed by 2025.
-Future phases will see construction on sections from Guy Street to Columbus Drive, and Kings Bridge Road to Carpasian Road.
+This multi-year construction project began in October 2023 and is anticipated to be completed in 2025.
+Future phases will see construction on section from Bannerman Road to Carpasian Road.
 The project involves upgrading a disconnected gravel trail to a continuous paved shared-use path with lighting and improved street crossings.

 Kelly’s Brook Trail will remain open to pedestrian traffic during construction.
 Portions of the trail may be diverted and/or detoured at times to facilitate construction work.
 Traffic delays and lane reductions are also expected throughout the project at locations where Kelly’s Brook Trail crosses City streets.
 These disruptions will be communicated throughout the project.